Manage the Transformation Through Software Modularization

 This blog post is intended as a wake-up call to companies that were once hardware-first.
 Software is here to stay – it is important now and it will only grow more important in the future since software is becoming the key to differentiator in an increasingly competitive market where hardware platforms are commoditized

 Introducing a new modular system for hardware is a great idea that most technology companies could benefit from.
 To get to these benefits as fast as possible, it is highly recommended to start looking at the software first to make sure that you can efficiently transition to the new modular hardware architecture without ending up with resource problems when staffing the project with software developers.
+This blog on Best Practices for Software Architecture in Hardware Companies is a great reference for getting started.

 If you do this the right way, you can use roughly the same number of developers to support and innovate on both the old and the new hardware architectures as long as available hardware resources allow for that (there could be limitations on CPU, memory, security etc. on the old hardware platform).